Indications for phototherapy

 - Eye disease: very careful eye protection is mandatory for all patients.
 Contact their ophthalmologist if a patient has significant eye disease (cataracts, keratitis etc).

-Topical & oral photosensitisers
+Topical and oral photosensitisers

 Prescribed and over-the-counter cosmetics, topical and systemic medications may be photosensitising, i.e. a relatively low dose of ultraviolet radiation may provoke erythema, an eczematous dermatitis or other rash.
 In most cases, phototherapy is still possible, but if a photosensitising medication has been identified, it should be avoided or lower initial doses should be used.